samnzay/Kubernetes-for-DevOps/Memo.md

 ### What is kubectl?

-Now that you have a virtualnode on your local machine that represents `Minikube`, you need some way to interact with that cluster. you need a way to create Pods, and other kubernetes components on the Node, like [`Secret, ConfigMap, Service etc` ].
+Now that you have a virtualnode on your local machine that represents `Minikube`, you need some way to interact with that cluster. you need a way to create Pods, and other kubernetes components on the Node, like [`Secret, ConfigMap, Service, etc...` ].

 - And the way to do it is using `kubectl` which is a command line tool for kubernetes cluster.